 5. Put Your Budget Into Action

 Every dollar in your budget should have a job.
 That means each time you receive your paycheck, you should know where and how your money will be used.
-It could be for fixed expenses (housing, bills, insurance, etc.), variable expenses (groceries, utilities, etc.) or other items, such as savings or investments.
+It could be for fixed expenses, like housing and insurance; variable expenses, like groceries and utilities; or items like savings and investments.

-If there is extra money in your budget, then automatically send it toward the top item in the financial priorities list you created when you developed your plan.
-This way you always have your money working toward the most important financial goal.
+If you have extra money in your budget, send it toward the top item in the financial priorities list you created when you developed your plan.
+This way, you always have your money working toward the most important financial goal.
 This takes the guesswork out of budgeting and makes it easier to know how to handle your money.